folio-org/mod-ncip/README.md

 1) NCIP properties: most of these are the settings required for the NCIP services to work.
 See explanation above in the 'preparation' section of this README file.
 ### Optional Configurations
 2) XC NCIP Toolkit properties:  While there are examples of these properties below YOU DO NOT HAVE TO SET THEM.
 The NCIP module will use values.
 You can override them in mod-configuration if you need to.
-3) Rule properties: Use these setting if you want the LookupUser service to use two rules when determining if a patron can borrow.
-They are max fine amount and max loan count.
-YOU DON'T HAVE TO SET THESE RULES if you don't want to use them.
-The lookup user service will function even if they are not set.
-The LookupUser service will look for blocks on the patron and the active/inactive indicator.
-If you also want it to consider limits on fines and checked out items you can configuration these rules.

 #### NCIP Properties